-The above works assume that the $\Nsf$ files in the library are independent.
-However, in practice overlaps among different files is possible (e.g., videos, image streams, etc.).
-Coded caching with correlated files was considered in~\cite{ratecorrectedhass2018}, where each subset of files has an exclusively common part, which is independent to the common parts of other subsets of files.
+\paragraph*{Coded Caching with Correlated Sources} In\c~ite{has2016correctedsource}, the authors modeled correlation as each subset of files has an exclusively common part, which is independent to the common parts of other subsets of files.
 By treating the delivery phase as an index coding problem with multiple requests, the authors in~\cite{has2016correctedsource} proposed a delivery scheme based on graph coloring.
-In~\cite{ratecorrectedhass2018} a caching scheme for two-file $\Ksf-$user system, and for three-file two-user system, was proved to be near-optimal for worst-case demands.
-In~\cite{yang2018centralizedcorrected} the caching problem with correlated files, where the length of the common part among each $\ell$ files (referred to as a `$\ell$-block') is the same, was considered; each file contains $\binom{\Nsf-1}{\ell-1}$ $\ell-$blocks.
-By using the MAN cache placement to store each $\ell$-block at the user sides,~\cite{yang2018centralizedcorrected} proposed a delivery phase which contains $\Nsf$ steps, and in step~$\ell$ only $\ell$-blocks are transmitted; there are $\binom{\Nsf-1}{l-1}$ rounds for the transmission of step~$\ell$, where each round is treated as a MAN caching problem with $\Ksf$ users, each of which should decode exactly one $\ell$-block.
+In~\cite{ratecorrectedhass2018} a caching scheme for two-file $\Ksf-$user system and three-file two-user systems based on Gray-Wyner source coding.

+In~\cite{yang2018centralizedcorrected}, the caching problem with correlated files, where the length of the common part among each $\ell\in \{1,\dots,\Nsf\}$ files (referred to as a `$\ell$-block') is the same, was considered; each file contains $\binom{\Nsf-1}{\ell-1}$ $\ell-$blocks.
+By using the MAN cache placement to store each $\ell$-block at the user sides,~\cite{yang2018centralizedcorrected} proposed a delivery phase which contains $\Nsf$ steps.
+In step~$\ell$ only $\ell$-blocks are transmitted; thus there are $\binom{\Nsf-1}{\ell-1}$ rounds for the transmission of Step~$\ell$.
+Each round is treated as an MAN caching problem with $\Ksf$ users, each of which should decode exactly one $\ell$-block.
 The authors then used the caching scheme in~\cite{exactrateuncoded} to transmit packets for each round.
 The caching schemes in~\cite{ratecorrectedhass2018} and~\cite{yang2018centralizedcorrected}, were extended in~\cite{has2018dynamiccorrectedsource} and~\cite{yang2018correctedbroadcast} to caching problems with correlated files where the correlation is dynamic and the channel is a Gaussian broadcast channel, respectively.